henrikmelin/h3ppy/docs/deriv.rst

 .. _Partial Derivatives:

-Partial Derivatives of the spectral function
+Partial Derivatives of the Spectral Function
 ********************************************

 For completeness, the partial derivatives used to calculate the matricies containing the simultaneous equations described in :ref:`Approach to Fitting` are provided here.